 1. Bring cruise documents and identification

-Last year, we participated in a cruise group on Facebook, and “met” several of our fellow passengers months before the cruise.
-Two days before sailing, a family from South Carolina sent a mayday to our group, explaining they’d left their documents and passports at home in South Carolina.
-Since we had to drive through South Carolina anyway, we were able to meet a family member to get their documents.
+Last year, we participated in a cruise travel group on Facebook, and “met” several of our fellow passengers months before the cruise vacation.
+Two days before sailing, a family sent a mayday to our group, explaining they’d left their documents and passports at home in South Carolina.
+Since we had to drive through South Carolina anyway, we were able to meet a family member to get their cruise documents.
 We delivered them the morning of the cruise and gained lifelong friends.

 Another incident on our most recent cruise didn’t have such a happy ending.
-The couple had their marriage license, which is not acceptable identification.
+The couple had their marriage license, which is not an acceptable form of cruise identification.
 They were pulled from line and the last I heard, the officer was explaining to this tearful couple that they could not board.
 With stricter security measures in all areas of travel, there’s little (or no) room for exceptions.

 TIP: Passports are best.
 If unsure what you need, check with your cruise line or travel agent.

 Most cruises three nights or longer have a semi-formal or formal night.
 Some people go all-out, dressed in evening gowns and tuxedos.
 Others don’t dress up at all, choosing shorts, t-shirts and dinner at the buffet.

 We met three first time cruisers — three! — who did not bring dress clothes.
 One lady looked particularly sad, explaining she didn’t have dressy clothes at home and couldn’t afford a fancy dress so they didn’t bring any.

 - Borrow from a friend,

 - Shop at a thrift store in a ritzy neighborhood.
 A friend of mine got a full sequin gown for $30 from a thrift store.
 She looked — and felt — stunning!

 - AND, remember, you don’t have to dress in gown and tux for formal night.
 A dress for ladies and dress pants, shirt and tie for men is all you need.